Handrail Code Requirements For A Correct Glass Railing Install

 - ASTM C1172: Standard specification for laminated architectural flat glass

-– ASTM E2353-06: Standard test methods for performance of glass in permanent glass railing systems, guards & balustrades
+- ASTM E2353-06: Standard test methods for performance of glass in permanent glass railing systems, guards and balustrades

-– ASTM E2358-17: Standard specification for the performance of glass in permanent glass railing systems, guards & balustrades
+- ASTM E2358-04: Standard specification for the performance of glass in permanent glass railing systems, guards and balustrades

-While the best-case scenario for safety would be universal adoption of IBC 2018, the fact remains that variances exist in model building code requirements.
-To ensure your design meets code, confer with the authority having jurisdiction over your project.
+While best case scenario for safety would be universal adaption of IBC 2018, the fact remains that variances exist in model building code requirements.
+To ensure your design meets code, confer with the Authority Having Jurisdiction (AHJ) over your project.
 Depending on location, this authority could include the fire marshal, building inspector, accessibility reviewer, and several other groups or agencies.
 For assistance in determining the authority for the next job, your railing supplier can point you in the right direction.

 The 2018 International Residential Code (IRC) includes a code requirement for residential glass railing that is similar to the wording in the IBC.

-In residential applications where the railing span is small, you do not need to use 3 panels if the top rail or handrail is large enough to withstand the load on its own.
-This would require selecting a top rail that can withstand 200 lb. concentrated load or 50 lbs./ft uniform load and while attaching the ends in such a way that the top rail/handrail can withstand the load.
+In residential applications where the railing span is small, you don’t need to use three panels if the top rail or handrail is large enough to withstand the load on its own.
+This would require selecting a top rail that can withstand 200 lb. concentrated load or 50 lbs/ft uniform load and while attaching the ends in such a way that the top rail/handrail can withstand the load.
 Note: in a residential application, the handrail and top rail can be one in the same as the guard height minimum is 36″.
 The handrail must be located between 34″ and 38″, but this is not the same in the IBC as the guard minimum height is 42″.

 Consult Professionals to Ensure Compliance

-Align yourself with knowledgeable partners, such as Wagner, to help complete your project with codes in mind.
-Considering codes from project inception can help to eliminate issues when it comes time to install hand rail.
+Align yourself with knowledgeable partners to help complete your project with codes in mind.
+Considering codes from project inception can help to eliminate issues when it comes time to install handrail.

-- Check with the Area Authority Having Jurisdiction (AHJ) – The local authorities having jurisdiction will define your local glass handrail code requirements.
+- Check with the Area AHJ—the local AHJ will define your local glass handrail code requirements.
 As codes change frequently, the AHJ can help you be sure building codes are being met from specification to installation.